 This change has been made to both the iOS engine, and the main desktop engine.
 See the main release notes for more details.

 Externals

-The revZip, revXML and dbSqlite (via revDB) externals can now be used on iOS.
+The revZip, revXML, dbSqlite (via revDB) and dbMysql (via revDB) externals can now be used on iOS.

 To include these components, simply check the appropriate boxes on the iOS Standalone Settings Pane.